A joint statement from Islamic Scholars on Muslim burials

 Want to know more about how to use digital technology such as the internet, computers, tablet devices (Ipad etc) mobile phones and find out what this technology could do for you?

-can be a worry to some people.
+Getting to hospital can be a worry for some people.
 This section gives details on how you can travel to and from the hospitals in Newcastle.

 Information and advice for grandparents.